dell-asm/dell-ciscoucs/README.md

 #####Cisco UCS Associate/Disassociate service profile:

 1. organization: This parameter describes the source service profile path.
+A valid format is 'org-root'.

 2. ensure: This parameter makes sure that no service profile is applied to the server pool or chassis slot in case of an associate server profile.It also makes sure that a service profile is applied to the server pool or chassis slot in case of disassociate server profile.
        Possible values: present/absent